-Government-recognized accreditation is not necessary for the religious vocations we are training people in, which include: Bible, Business as Ministry, Creative Writing, Christian Counseling, Christian Leadership, Divine Healing, Divinity, Intercession, Ministry, Missions and Evangelism, Prophetic Ministry, Theology, Worship Ministry, and Youth Ministry.
+Government-recognized accreditation is not necessary for the religious vocations we are training people in, which include: Bible, Business as Ministry, Christian Counseling, Christian Leadership, Divine Healing, Divinity, Intercession, Ministry, Missions and Evangelism, Prophetic Ministry, Theology, Worship Ministry, and Youth Ministry.
 People can function and hold jobs in all of these areas without government-recognized accreditation.

 - That they have high moral qualities.